 These are our minimum entry requirements for undergraduate students.
 Please check our course listings for course-specific entry requirements as your chosen course may require additional qualifications.

-We’re looking for people who have one or more of the following level 3 qualifications:
+For entry to first degree courses, we’re looking for people who have one or more of the following Level 3 qualifications:

 Note: * Must not include an Advanced Subsidiary GCE (AS Level) in the same subject as an Advanced GCE (A Level)